krysopath/readonly-docker-example/README.md

 Such configuration allows containers to run read-only while using a volume as spooling directory, for common write operations.
-This also allows to put configuration files that got generated into this volume; That can help with pure docker in certain situations.
+This also allows to put configuration files that got generated into this volume; That can help with pure docker in certain situations, like openshift clusters.